CasimirKaPazi/balhukbar/Grammar.md

 "Negation" van/vir is used to express lack of knowledge.
 Because it also lacks inferred knowledge, it can be translated as "I don't think so".

-Declaration is used for self fullfilling statements, as in "I thank you."
+Declaration is used for self fulfilling statements, as in "I thank you."

 <div id='Conversation'/>